 I am a motherless daughter.
 Just the statement is hard to write.
-The bond between my mother and I is unbreakable, death didn’t take that away for us.
+The bond between my mother and I is unbreakable; death didn’t take that away from us.
 I want to remember my mother; I want to think about her or even talk about her.
 So it hurts when people deny she existed or deny my loss.

 Let me clear up a few things.

 No two people grieve or cope the same way. ( even if they lose the same person)

 Time does not heal all wounds.
 I have moments of deep sadness and pain.
 “After all these years,” she was my mother, and it is okay for me to miss her or to cry for her even after 15 years.
 Plus, I would like to find the person that coined “time heals all wounds” and send them to the seventh level of hell!!!

 It is hard work to be okay for other people all the time, just to make them comfortable.

 This doesn’t mean I am bitter or angry ( okay, I admit that #2 is a little bit of an angry statement).
 No, the opposite is true.
 I am honored to have had such a wonderful mother.
 My mother is the most brilliant person I know.
 She is not physically here, but she lives in my heart, in my siblings’ eyes, and, most importantly, in her granddaughters' smiles.
 I have learned some amazing lessons from my mother.
 Here are some things I would like to share.